Axiomatic Analysis of Medial Centrality Measures: Proof of Theorem

-In this section, we present the joint full proof of Theorem~\ref{theorem:betweenness} and Theorem~\ref{theorem:stress}.
-We start with showing that the shortest-path based centralities satisfy their respective axiom sets.
-The main part is dedicated to showing that the axioms uniquely characterize a centrality measure.
+In this section, we present the full proof of Theorem~\ref{theorem:betweenness}.
+We start by showing that t-Betweenness Centrality satisfies the axioms.
+In the main part, we prove that the axioms uniquely characterize a centrality measure.